Skip to main content

 3. Ensure facemask extends under the chin.

-4. Mask ties should be secured on the crown of the head (top tie) and base of the neck.
-If the mask has loops, hook them appropriately around the ears.
+4. Secure on crown of the head and base of the neck.
+If mask has loops, hook them around the ears.

 How to put on goggles and face shield: